Words by Polly Bindman

 Produced during a two-month residency at the Wageningen University and Research, Arvid&Marie worked with the departments of Microbiology and Animal Science to inform their process of understanding whether or not there could be digital life.
 Inspired by a genuine curiosity regarding this question, the pair took the affirmative answer that there can be digital life as a hypothesis and then tried to prove it through Al¿ve.

-Their process involved an attempt to translate biological life according to the seven criteria of the scientist Tibor Gánti into the digital realm; these criteria included homeostasis, birth and death, metabolism, growth, mutation, response to stimuli and reproduction.
+Their process involved translating biological life according to the seven criteria of the scientist Tibor Gánti into the digital realm; these criteria included homeostasis, birth and death, metabolism, growth, mutation, response to stimuli and reproduction.

 Al¿ve grows physically on the user’s phone and consumes computing cycles to calculate the expansion of its body.
 Like a Tamagotchi, a lack of nourishment leads to depletion, and when the phone is turned off, Arvid&Marie describe the creature as ‘suffering and progressively dying’.

-In this way, Arvid&Marie emphasise emotion as a key characteristic of life, and as with their proposal for an ethical approach to machines with SAM, they ask us to consider the role emotion plays in our interactions with technology.
+In this way, Arvid&Marie emphasise emotion as a key characteristic of life.
+As with their proposal for an ethical approach to machines with SAM, they ask us to consider the role emotion plays in our interactions with technology.
 By relating the notion that a sense of responsibility for our fellow creatures is a central feature of both human and animal lives to technology, Arvid&Marie demonstrate that viewing the world through a dual artistic and scientific lens can lead to conceptually fascinating results.

-By encouraging the incorporation of empathy into scientific methods of understanding the consensus of life, Al¿ve raises a series of interesting questions regarding our treatment of machines that are increasingly intelligent.
-Arvid&Marie told CLOT Magazine how the presentation of the project culminated in a debate between an assembly of scientists and students, who disagreed on whether or not all the criteria were fulfilled by their attempt.
+By encouraging the incorporation of empathy into scientific methods of understanding the consensus of life, Al¿ve raises a series of interesting questions regarding our treatment of increasingly intelligent machines.
+Arvid&Marie told CLOT Magazine how the project presentation culminated in a debate between an assembly of scientists and students, who disagreed on whether their attempt fulfilled all the criteria.
 Finally, the majority was convinced that there could eventually be digital life.

-Arvid&Marie’s concept can be read as part of a wider narrative that looks at how technology is affecting human behaviour.
+Arvid&Marie’s concept can be read as part of a wider narrative examining how technology affects human behaviour.
 Although the project uses innovative digital technology, the pair emphasise the fact that our life has long since been intertwined with technology – not just in a digital sense, but also in ways we take for granted – such as how we wear glasses or the fact that agriculture is a technology.

 Al¿ve takes technological singularity as a conceptual starting point and develops it practically.
 Arvid&Marie tell CLOT how they hope to capture the audience’s interest both through an installation performance that introduces its ‘mother entity’, and then through the possibility of downloading your own digital life and letting it grow on your personal phone.